kit-data-manager/pit-service/README.md

 ### Command line options

 - `--spring.config.location=config/application.properties` set the configuration files location to be used.
 Not required if the file is in the same directory as the jar file or another [default location for spring boot configurations](https://docs.spring.io/spring-boot/reference/features/external-config.html#:~:text=config%20data%20files%20are%20considered%20in%20the%20following%20order%3A).
+- `--spring.profiles.active=$PROFILE` to make spring using your adjusted `application-$PROFILE.properties` instead of (or in addition to) `application-default.properties`.
+[May also take multiple profiles as a comma separated list](https://docs.spring.io/spring-boot/reference/features/profiles.html).
 - `bootstrap all-pids-from-prefix` starts the service and bootstraps all PIDs.
 This means:
   - store the PIDs as "known PIDs" in the local database (as configured)
   - send one message per PID to the message broker (if configured)